GoogleCloudPlatform/emblem/docs/auth-design.md

 such as when loading images, and mitigates cross-site request forgery risk).

 This cookie must be associated with the *id token*.
-We considered alternatives:
+We considered these alternatives:

 1. Create a random value for the cookie, save the *id token* and any other session information server-side, keyed by that random value.